orlando-orexe/data-pipeline/README.md

 - Security Groups and NACLs

     - Manages network access to DocumentDB and other services.

+## Permissions

+- Adds these Policies to your user or role to deploy the infrastructure
+  - AmazonS3FullAccess
+  - AmazonS3ObjectLambdaExecutionRolePolicy
+  - AWSLambda_FullAccess
+  - AwsLambdaVPCAccessExecutionRole

 ## Data Flow
 1. File Upload